AltGr/opam-wiki/FAQ.md

 As a last resort, you can bypass the checksum checks using `--no-checksums`.

-#### → I am not happy with the solution proposed by OPAM.
+#### → OPAM is prompting me to install or upgrade packages that I am not interested in, or doesn't install the latest version by default.
+Why ?
 What can I do ?

 * You can be more explicit in your request (`opam upgrade PACKAGES`, `opam install 'PACKAGE>=VERSION' PACKAGE...`, etc.)